 For every action, there is an equal and opposite reaction

-12: Describe a lever in relation to the body
+12: Describe a lever about the body

 A lever is a bone that turns about the rotational axis of a joint